sharbeldahlan/opening-hours/README.md

 - [x] Write integration tests.
 - [x] Write the API view.
 - [x] Iterate on tests/logic if needed.
 Make sure everything is in check.
-- [ ] Update README with "How To Run" section.
+- [x] Update README with "How To Run" section.
-- [ ] Update README with architecture decisions and pros and cons.
+- [ ] Update README with reflections.